I had trauma around me from a very early age and even though I was physically well, emotionally those fears from time to time, became irrational.

-So what is rational and irrational fear?
+What is rational and irrational fear?
 Rational fear is a reaction about a real threat where we have to protect ourselves.
-Irrational fear is something we fear, even though there is no direct link or threat to us.
+Irrational fear is something we fear, even though there is no direct link, or threat to us.

-We can be fearful of certain situations like being afraid of heights; or being afraid of sleeping in the dark.
-With this type of fear, you know you have fear but you also know you have to face that fear.
+We can be fearful of situations like being afraid of heights; or being afraid of sleeping in the dark.
+With this type of fear, you know you have fear but you also know you need to face that fear.

-An irrational fear is an unhealthy fear that is usually brought about by a traumatic experience, which eventually compels us to avoid certain situations pertaining to that fear.
-Irrational fear is also know as a phobia or unhealthy fear that we may also be predisposed to through our genes and environment.
+An irrational fear is an unhealthy fear that is usually brought about by a traumatic experience, which eventually compels us to avoid certain situations.
+‘Irrational fear is also know as a phobia or unhealthy fear’ that we may also be predisposed to through our genes and environment.